Quantum simulation of FMO complex using one-parameter semigroup of generators

-where $T_{A^{(1)}}(t)=\exp(t\mathcal{L}_{A^{(1)}})$.\\ Note in any case must be calculated $U_i^{(1)}$ and $ U_i^{(2)}$ for $i=2,...,6$ except in case $\vec{a}_{1,7}$ that their calculation is straightforward.\\ Now we design quantum circuit to implement of $U_1^{(1)}$.
-We drive below conditions by finding action of $U_1^{(1)}$ on three qubits space bases. \begin{enumerate} \item If first and second qubit was in state $|0\rangle$ and $|1\rangle$, state of qubit third will be rotation \item If first qubit was in state $|1\rangle$ and second qubit in state $|0\rangle$, state of qubit third will be flip. \item If second qubit was in state |$1\rangle$, state of qubit's first and third gets be NOT. \item For state $|001\rangle$ does not exist output. \end{enumerate} Furthermore via two CNOT gate and single qubit gate $ R_y(-{\pi \over 2})$ and a one gate $X$, unitary operation $U_1^{(1)}$ can be implement.\\ Quantum circuit of $U_1^{(1)}$ shown in Fig.2.
+\begin{enumerate} \item If the first and second qubit was in state $|0\rangle$ and $|1\rangle$, apply the rotation gate $(Y)$ on the third qubit. \item If the first qubit was in state $|1\rangle$ and second qubit in state $|0\rangle$, apply CNOT to gate $(X)$ on the third qubit. \item If the second qubit was in state |$1\rangle$, apply CNOT gate to $(X)$ on the first and third qubit. \end{enumerate} Furthermore, via two CNOT and single-qubit gates $ R_y(-{\pi \over 2})$ and a $X$ gate, unitary operation $U_1^{(1)}$ can be implement.
+Quantum circuit of $U_1^{(1)}$ shown in Fig.2.
 For other $U_i^{(1)}$ quantum circuit can be design analogous $U_1^{(1)}$.